mjolnir-lang/mjolnir-language-reference/doc/docs/pages/interfaces.md

 ### Return values

-When interfaces are returned by functions, the function must provide the size and alignment of the implmentation, and the caller will create space for the implementation as well as the reference to that space.
+When interfaces are returned by functions, the function must provide the size and alignment of the implementation, and the caller will create space for the implementation as well as the reference to that space.
 The space created will be considered a temporary.

-Coroutings which store a returned interface between yield statements must allocate space on the heap instead.
-The alternative would be to create space for the largest implementation, but we should probably not rely on a finite set of implmementations when dynamic linking is involved.
+Coroutines which store a returned interface between yield statements must allocate space on the heap instead.
+The alternative would be to create space for the largest implementation, but we should probably not rely on a finite set of implementations when dynamic linking is involved.
 The heap allocation will destroyed with the coroutine.

 This introduces a precedent for special case heap allocation.
 While any class